oalders/www-olafalders-dot-com/content/posts/2021-12-01-sniffing-network-traffic-with-lwp-consolelogger-everywhere.md

   - Programming
   - LWP::ConsoleLogger
   - CPAN
+description: "Today an interesting question came up about whether or not Carton uses HTTPS and also which CPAN mirror it downloads from.
+I wondered if [LWP::ConsoleLogger::Everywhere](https://metacpan.org/pod/LWP::ConsoleLogger::Everywhere) could be helpful."
 summary: "Today an interesting question came up about whether or not Carton uses HTTPS and also which CPAN mirror it downloads from.
 I wondered if [LWP::ConsoleLogger::Everywhere](https://metacpan.org/pod/LWP::ConsoleLogger::Everywhere) could be helpful."
 ---